Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 Along the east wall is a rusted but sturdy iron portcullis that bars the way to area K63.
 (If the characters peer through the portcullis, read the boxed text for area K63.)
 The portcullis bars are 1 inch thick and spaced 4 inches apart.
 The portcullis can be lifted with a successful DC 20 Strength check.

-The double doors at the west end of the hall are made of heavy planks barided .with steel.
+The double doors at the west end of the hall are made of heavy planks banded with steel.
 They open into area K67.

 K63.
 WINE CELLAR
+______

-Arched frames of stone form a low, wet ceiling over this wine cellar.
+"Arched frames of stone form a low, wet ceiling over this wine cellar.
 Great casks line the walls, their bands rusting and their contents long since spilled onto the floor.
-A few hungry rats make their home here, but upon your sudden arrival, they retreat to the shadows.
+A few hungry rats make their home here, but upon your sudden arrival, they retreat to the shadows."
+______
 The rats are harmless.
 Cyrus Belview (see area K62) treats them like pets.

 Characters who search the room find a crack at the southern end of the west wall.
 The crack is half an inch wide, 5 inches tall, and 12 inches deep; it leads to area K18.